sabasaeed408/sabasaeed408/README.md

 ####  Little bit about me

--   🏫  I am a Junior pursuing a Bachelor’s degree in Computer Sciences from the University of Engineering & Technology (UET),Taxila.
+-   🏫  I am  pursuing a Bachelor’s degree in Computer Sciences from the University of Engineering & Technology (UET),Taxila.
 -   ⚡️  Level two seller on [Fiverr](https://www.fiverr.com/sabach408?up_rollout=true)
  #### 💡  Accomplishments